-currently (Sept.
-2017) pursuing a DPhil at the Kennedy Institute of Rheumatology, Oxford
+Currently (October 2022) a postdoctoral researcher in Jelena Bezbradica Mirkovic lab at the Kennedy Institute of Rheumatology, Oxford University.

 As a research assistant I am currently working with Dr Benjamin Fairfax.
 Our main project involves the analysis of methylation changes in specific cells under different conditions.
 I am also developing a protocol to assess patients’ response to chemotherapy based on the quantification of circulating tumour DNA with digital droplets PCR.